WWE Rumors: Women’s Tournament Latest, Including Launch Info And Competitors

 A more common — and perhaps logical — fear is that WWE might back off of its extended scouting program with regards to taking a look at some of the non-contracted wrestlers it would otherwise use for the women’s WWE Network special.

-WWE rumors seems to point to one specific reason for this disappointing cutback.
+WWE rumors seem to point to one specific reason for this disappointing cutback.
 The logic is believed to be that WWE officials consider the company’s roster to already be full-to-the-brim with female talent, both under WWE deals and on its extended radar.
 With separate existing women’s division for Raw, Smackdown Live, and NXT, in addition to other new signees such as independent standouts Kimber Lee and Heidi Lovelace, WWE would not likely be hiring a massive amount of new women following such a competition.

 Plus, WWE’s current crop of female stars, such as the Bella twins, already do so much for the considerably smaller women’s roster.
 The fear would be watering that roster down given their existing limited television time.